milvus-io/milvus-docs/site/en/adminGuide/upgrade.md

 # Upgrade Milvus Using Helm Chart

-This topic describes how to upgrade Milvus 2.0 with Helm Chart using the example of upgrading from Milvus v2.0.0-rc7 to v2.0.0-rc8.
+This topic describes how to upgrade Milvus 2.0 with Helm Chart using the example of upgrading from Milvus 2.0.0-RC7 to 2.0.0-RC8.

 <div class="alert note">
 Helm Chart does not support upgrading from Milvus 2.0 standalone to Milvus 2.0 cluster or vice versa.
-Milvus v2.0.0-rc7 is not compatible with earlier rc versions.
-Therefore, you cannot upgrade from prior versions to v2.0.0-rc7.
+Milvus 2.0.0-RC7 is not compatible with earlier RC versions.
+Therefore, you cannot upgrade from prior versions to 2.0.0-RC7.
 </div>

+## Upgrade Milvus standalone

-### 1. Check the Milvus version
+### Step 1.
+Check the Milvus version

-Run `$ helm list` to check your Milvus version.
+Run `$ helm list` to check your Milvus app version.
 You can see the `APP VERSION` is 2.0.0-rc7.

 ```
 NAME              NAMESPACE        REVISION        UPDATED                                     STATUS          CHART               APP VERSION
 my-release        default          1               2021-11-08 17:12:44.678247 +0800 CST        deployed        milvus-2.2.4        2.0.0-rc.7
 ```

-### 2. Check the running pods
+### Step 2.
+Check the running pods

 Run `$ kubectl get pods` to check the running pods.
 You can see the following output.